bparanj/crystal/programming/iac/docs/ansible/basic-steps.md

 5. **Create Custom AMI Using That PEM File**: The PEM file itself is not used in the AMI creation process.
 The step should focus on preparing the instance (e.g., cleanup and removing unnecessary files) before creating the AMI.

 6. **Remove PEM File from the EC2 Instance**: Correct.
-It's crucial to remove sensitive files, including the PEM file if it was transferred to the instance, and any other sensitive information before creating the AMI.
+It's crucial to remove sensitive files,  the PEM file if it was transferred to the instance, and any other sensitive information before creating the AMI.

 7. **Create Custom AMI**: After cleaning up the instance, create the AMI from the EC2 console or using the AWS CLI.
 This step formalizes the creation of your custom AMI.